grepme/IRads/doc/manager.rst

 This part of the module displays a simple list of all persons currently entered into the system.
 Clicking on a record will allow you to edit the person's details.
-The very right of the record has a delete button to delete the record
+The very right of the record has a delete button to delete the record.

 Edit person